Too many freelancers (particularly new ones) rush into working with clients without getting a freelance contract template signed and put into place.

 You won’t get very far sending multiple pages of legalese that covers every conceivable possibility, whether the scenario is likely or not, and it’ll only add more friction between you and getting your client to sign on the dotted line.

-That's why I personally use DocuSign to send out my freelance contracts.
+That’s why I personally use Bonsai to send out my freelance contracts.

-Instead of sending a freelance contract to my new client in just a simple Google Doc format where they'll need to insert a signature file (or print, sign, and scan it back into a new document), DocuSign allows me to upload this exact contract I use, then send it to my clients in a manner that lets them quickly sign with just one click.
+Instead of sending a freelance contract to my new client in just a simple Google Doc format where they’ll need to insert a signature file (or print, sign, and scan it back into a new legal document), Bonsai allows me to upload this exact contract I use, then send it to my clients in a manner that lets them quickly sign with just one click—all digitally.

-And seriously, I can't recommend DocuSign enough.
-They even have a free 30 day trial you can sign up for right now and if you end up liking it, upgrading to the full version only costs $2/mo.
-It's seriously a steal for how much easier it makes getting my freelance contracts signed.
+And seriously, I can’t recommend Bonsai enough.
+It’s made for freelancers, by freelancers.
+They even have a free 14 day trial you can sign up for right now and if you end up liking it, upgrading to the full version only costs $24/mo.
+It’s seriously a steal for how much easier it makes getting my freelance contracts signed.

-Regardless of the tools you're using, there are a few freelance contract essentials that you need to include to make your life easier.
+Regardless of the tools you’re using, there are a few freelance contract essentials that you need to include to make your life easier as an independent contractor.